gnosischain/specs/shutter/shutter.md

 ### Interface

-The relay provides an HTTP GET endpoint at path `/v1/decryption_keys` with the following required query parameters:
+The relay provides two HTTP GET endpoints:

+`/v1/decryption_keys`
+`/v1/decryption_keys/{slot}`
-- `instance_id`: A decimal encoded instance ID

-If the relay is connected to a gossip network with different instance ID, it responds with status code `404`.
-Otherwise, an SSE stream is opened that yields items of the following format:
+Both endpoints require the query parameter `instance_id`, expected to be a decimal encoded instance ID.
+If the relay is connected to a gossip network with different instance ID, it responds with HTTP status code `404`.

+Both endpoints return decryption key protocol buffers defined under _Keypers_ encoded as hex and `0x`-prefixed.

+The first endpoint (without `slot` parameter) opens an SSE stream that yields items of the following format whenever the relay learns about a new decryption key:

 ```jsx
 event: decryption_key;
 data: data;
 ```

-`data` is the `0x`-prefixed, hex encoded decryption key protocol buffer defined under “Keypers”.
+`data` is the `0x`-prefixed, hex encoded decryption key protocol buffer defined under _Keypers_.

+The second endpoint takes a decimal slot number as parameter and returns the corresponding decryption key in `0x`-prefixed, hex-encoded format.
+If the relay does not know the key for the requested slot, it sends a response with status code `404`.
+The relay should be able to respond to requests for the current and the most recent slots if they observed the corresponding keys on the network.
+They may prune keys when they become too old or on restart.

 ## Encodings